tsudalab/PrefInt/README.md

 # PrefInt
 The PrefInt package provides a way of integrating data via preference learning.
 For more details, please check our online manuscript: https://arxiv.org/abs/1910.11516

+## Update
+We have provided a new repository DPDI that integrating data via neural network with higher efficiency.
+Please refer to: [PrefIntNN](https://github.com/tsudalab/PrefIntNN)
 Python version: 3.7
 !The code was recently rewrote from python 2.7 to python 3.7.
 ## Example